francois-vincent/dbLoader/README.md

 Durations can be specified either as string “1 h 15 min”, “20 min” or as an integer: 75 (meaning 1h 15min).

-## Dependencies

-You will have to install SQLAlchemy plus any Python wrapper to your favorite databases adapter (psycopg2 for PostgreSQL, pymysql for MySQL).

-Command line parsing (for the standalone usage) requires pythor.py which you can get from my github.

 ## Getting started

 1. Git clone me and get pythor.py from [pythor] (https://github.com/francois-vincent/pythor)

 2. Start your database server and create your database.
-The less required is a databse with all mappings already present.
+The less required is a database with all mappings already present.
 Edit your connection file with your connection parameters.
-   If you do not have a databse, you can use option `--sequencer-only`.
+   If you do not have a database, you can use option `--sequencer-only`.

 3. Edit sequencer.py (i.e. edit your mapping, your sequencer and products).
 Products is a dictionary specifying log and flat files names and prefixes.